Bachmanity-sudo/Get-ASX-data-and-create-csv-file/README.md

 2. Navigate to https://www.asxhistoricaldata.com/ (this site contains over 10 years of free ASX data which is current to last Friday and is updated every Sunday).

-3. Download all ASX data required to /ZIPPED directory.
+3. Download all ASX data required to \ZIPPED directory.

 4. Set variables (file locations) for powershell script "unpacker.ps1".